infoshareacademy/jfddr8-team-pandy-z-kosmosu/README.md

-# Welcome to Pandoteka, the cutest book search app in the universe :panda_face:
+# Welcome to Pandoteka, the cutest book search app in the universe

 ## Team members